danielmitterdorfer/perlock/README.md

 * The JDK 7 WatchService API is platform dependent.
 Therefore, path watching might be slower on platforms where WatchService falls back to polling (for example JDK 7 in Mac OS X).
 For a more detailed description of `WatchService` please see its [Javadoc](http://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchService.html).
 * The root path that has to exist when the corresponding `PathWatcher` is started.
-* If the root path is deleted the `PathWatcher` will be closed without any notification of the client.
+* If the root path is deleted the `PathWatcher` will be closed.
+Starting with Perlock 0.3.0 clients can provide a `LifecycleListener` to get notified of such events.

 # Alternatives